nie-ine/e-editiones/collections/_project/drcs.md

 ---
 title: Petrus Lombardus Sentences
-description: An ontology for the Digital Repertory of Commentaries on Peter Lombard’s Sentences
+description: Formal description of specific concepts in the scientific study of Commentaries on Peter Lombard's Sentences, as in the Digital Repertory of Commentaries on Peter Lombard’s Sentences (DRCS).
 file: drcs
 ---